Resinchem/Ultimate-Bedside-Lamp/docs/booting.md

 ## Visual Boot Indicators

 When you power on the system (assuming the "Triumvirate" is linked), the devices follow a specific sequence (you can modify portions of this behavior later).
-If the lights don't dance, or if the screen stays as dark as a rainy Monday, check your power supply.
+If the lights don't dance, or if the screen stays as dark as a rainy Monday, also check your power supply.
 These ESP32s are like toddlers—if they don't get enough "juice," they’ll simply refuse to cooperate and leave you sitting in the dark.

 1.  **RGBW Bulb:** Boots first.
 The other controllers wait for this step to complete.
 2.  **Primary Controller:** * Briefly flashes the **LED Strip** (Red, Green, Blue) to test hardware.
     * Briefly flashes the **RGBW Bulb** (Red, Green, Blue) to test connectivity.
-    * Sets both to their default "Start" state (usually Off).
+    * Sets both to their default "Start" state (usually Off, but configurable later).
 3.  **Display Controller:** Shows a line-by-line status report directly on the screen.

 ![05Boot_02_Display](images/06Boot_02_Display.jpg)